babarrett/mitosis-docs/mitosis-devvm.md

 ## Development cycle for QMK software

 TODO: Clean-up and test.
+Orig. post in 2014.
+Make sure it is up to date.

+See: [Deskthority](https://deskthority.net/workshop-f7/how-to-use-a-pro-micro-as-a-cheap-controller-converter-like-soarer-s-t8448.html) for more info.

+1. Install AVRdude for Linux
 1. Clone QMK repository
 2. Edit
 3. Compile
 4. Reset receiver (Pro Micro) to put in program mode
+  * This takes hitting the reset button twice as it powers up.
-5. Download with teensy, or similar.
-(Linux available?)
+5. Download with avrdude pointing to your USB port
 6. Test new keyboard layout.